Click on a name for bio.

 Clarissa Hayes

 Clarissa Hayes joined FRAC in February 2015.
-As Deputy Director, School and Out-of-School Time Programs, she works to expand access to the child nutrition programs and helps to develop, meet, and track the team’s goals.
+As Deputy Director, Child Nutrition Programs and Policy, she works to expand access to the Summer Nutrition Programs, Afterschool Nutrition Programs, and CACFP.

-Before joining FRAC, Clarissa was an anti-hunger program associate at Maryland Hunger Solutions (an initiative of FRAC) and worked to increase participation in the child nutrition programs across the state.
+Before joining FRAC, Clarissa worked at Maryland Hunger Solutions (an initiative of FRAC) to increase participation in the child nutrition programs across the state.
 She has also completed two years of national community service through AmeriCorps NCCC and AmeriCorps VISTA.

 Steve Hayward